naghamo/deltaf1-hybrid-active-learning/README.md

 - No values are hardcoded in training scripts.
 - Runs can be repeated with fixed random seeds.
-- By default, we use five seeds {42, 43, 44} and average results.
+- By default, we use three seeds {42, 43, 44} and average results.
-- All necesssary results, configs and outputs are saved in `experiments/`.
+- All necessary results, configs and outputs are saved in `experiments/`.

 ---